KHard2Bme/Coffee_Sales_Dashboard_Excel/README.md

 2. With majority of sales coming from the United States the largest demand for coffee type is Excelsa Light with coffee size of 2.5kg (53%)

 3. Customers without loyalty cards have a slightly higher total sales and transaction count overall compared to those with a card.
-There is no special services applied to having a loyalty card; for example, card should provide product discounts, accrued points, BOGO deals or shorter delivery time.
+There is no special services applied to having a loyalty card; for example, card should provide product discounts, accruel of points the more you spend deals, BOGO sales and possibly optional delivery times ( overnight/next day ).

 4. Overall sales with no card is $24,216 with 521 transactions while those with a card is $20,918 with 479 transactions